ATV Offroad Fury 4

-ATV Offroad Fury 4 is a racing video game developed by Climax Racing and published by Sony Computer Entertainment for PlayStation 2.
+ATV Offroad Fury 4 is a racing video game developed by Climax Racing and published by Sony Computer Entertainment for the PlayStation 2.
+It was released on October 31, 2006 in North America, on March 27, 2008 in Australia, and one day later in Europe.
+An enhanced version for the PlayStation Portable titled ATV Offroad Fury Pro was also released in the same time, with the North American release occurring five days before the PlayStation 2 version.
+It is the last game in the ATV Offroad Fury series.

 Gameplay

 ATV Offroad Fury 4 sees the introduction of new vehicles such as dirt bikes, trophy trucks and dune buggies, alongside existing quad bikes; this allows the game to include up to 50 Championship Modes.
 In addition to improved graphics, it also has an additional 60 tracks and improved online gaming.

 In terms of in-game controls, more tricks are possible while the player is on an MX motorcycle, but none can be performed while the player is controlling a Trophy Truck or Dune Buggy.
 Similar to the risk of being thrown off an ATV or motorcycle during the game, Trophy Trucks and Dune Buggies are vulnerable to rollovers, after which the player's vehicle will be automatically reset back on its wheels, as it is when thrown off of an ATV or motorcycle.
 The game also offers tutorials on how to drive Trophy Trucks and Dune Buggies.

 Similar to NASCAR Thunder 2004 is the introduction of rivals.
 All opponents have an icon above them; when a player hits an opponent, the opponent's icon will turn red and the opponent will be more aggressive towards the player.

 The game has a "Story Mode" where players compete in events around the world and are required to complete a certain number of events to move on.

 ATV Offroad Fury 4 includes more mini-games, such as "Ice Hockey" (introduced in ATV Offroad Fury 2), "Scavenger Hunt", "King Of The Hill", "Bowling", and "Ring of Fire".